 Disclosure: This article contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 You can read my full policy here.

-According to the Center for Disease Control and Prevention (CDC), 2-10% of

-    pregnancies each year develop gestational diabetes.
+According to the Center for Disease Control and Prevention (CDC), 2-10% of pregnancies each year develop gestational diabetes.

-    Gestational diabetes is a condition that can develop during pregnancy in

-    which a woman’s body doesn’t make enough insulin, a problem that can cause

-    her blood sugar to spike.
+Gestational diabetes is a condition that can develop during pregnancy in which a person’s body doesn’t make enough insulin, a problem that can cause blood sugar to spike.

-    Because gestational diabetes (GD) is often a symptomless disease, it’s

-    important for OBGYNs and midwives to screen for the condition, usually

-    sometime between weeks 24 and 28 of pregnancy.
-Once they diagnose

-    gestational diabetes, they can monitor and treat it appropriately.
+Because gestational diabetes (GD) is often a symptomless disease, it’s important for OBGYNs and midwives to screen for the condition, usually sometime between weeks 24 and 28 of pregnancy.
+Once gestational diabetes is diagnosed, it can be monitored and treated appropriately.